MasterCode112/Twitter-Scrapper-Bot/README.md

 Scrape tweets.

 optional arguments:
-  -h, --help            show this help message and exit --words WORDS         Words to search for. they should be separated by "//" : Cat//Dog.
+  -h, --help            ``IN CLI ONLY`` show this help message and exit --words WORDS         Words to search for. they should be separated by "//" : Cat//Dog.
-  --from_account FROM_ACCOUNT
+  --account USERNAME
-                        Tweets posted by "from_account" account.
+                        Tweets posted by account.
-  --to_account TO_ACCOUNT
-                        Tweets posted in response to "to_account" account.
   --mention_account MENTION_ACCOUNT
                         Tweets that mention "mention_account" account.
   --hashtag HASHTAG